julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 **Why isn’t this taught in modern witchcraft books?**
 Because boundaries do not sell as well as empowerment.

+**Could these herbs harm women?**
+Yes.
+Plants like tansy, pennyroyal, belladonna, and blue cohosh can be toxic or induce miscarriage if misused.
+Historical caution is evidence-based.

+**Are these herbs safe today?**
+Some remain toxic.
+Modern herbal practice preserves knowledge but advises **professional guidance**, especially during pregnancy or postpartum.

+**Why did folklore mix spiritual and practical caution?**
+Because life, reproduction, and liminal states were intertwined.
+Herbs served **physical, spiritual, and social purposes**, making respect and ritual a form of safety.

+**Were these herbs truly forbidden?**
+Yes — in documented historical and folk contexts, certain plants were off-limits for women due to reproductive, toxic, or ritual concerns.

+**Could misuse actually harm women?**
+Yes.
+Toxicity and abortifacient properties meant that violation of these prohibitions could be physically dangerous.

+**Are these herbs safe today?**
+Some are still highly toxic.
+Modern herbalism preserves this knowledge but advises professional guidance, especially during pregnancy.

 ---

 ## Final Note: Literacy, Not Limitation